The Indigenous legend of the circle of time and the wisdom of the cycles of life

 Time is a circle in which everything returns in a new form.

-A thought for the time change
+A thought on daylight saving time

-And life will continue its circular motion.
+And life will continue its circular movement.

 Conclusion

-Every ending already prepares for a new beginning.
+Every end already prepares a new beginning.

-Life doesn't follow a straight line.
+Life does not walk in a straight line.

-It turns gently in the circle of time.
+It gently turns in the circle of time.